 Let us have a look at some of the important applications of Biotechnology.

 Biotechnology is widely used in different fields to modify and produce a useful product for human benefits.
 These applications include:

-The use of Biotechnology in the fields Agriculture is known as Green Biotechnology or the Green Revolution.
-There is a huge contribution towards the improvement of agriculture and they include:
+The application of Biotechnology in the field of agriculture is known as Green Biotechnology or Green Revolution.
+Biotechnology has contributed a lot to the field of agriculture and they include: